 Budget – Dublin is an expensive city, there is no getting away from it.
 So, if you are trying to visit Ireland on a budget, then when planning a trip to Dublin, when you go needs careful consideration.
-Winter is the cheapest time to visit as there are less crowds but there is a trade-off which I discuss further on.
+Winter is the cheapest time to visit as there are fewer crowds but there is a trade-off which I discuss further on.

 What are you going for – Your reason for visiting Dublin, Ireland can also be a factor in when you decide to make that trip.
 If you are on a tight schedule, or only have a few days and want to cram in as much sightseeing as possible in the longest of days, summer is the best time to do it.
 But, if you are visiting for more than a few days, you can take things slower and visit outside of the busy summer months.

 Weather – Deciding the best time to go to Dublin can simply come down to the weather.
-As mentioned, while Ireland has milder weather for its latitude than expected, winters can be cold and wet and summer is generally warm but with potential to be wet as well.
-So, if weather is your deciding factor, the best months to visit Dublin are going to be summer, the busy months.
+As mentioned, while Ireland has milder weather for its latitude than expected, winters can be cold and wet and summer is generally warm but with the potential to be wet as well.
+So, if the weather is your deciding factor, the best months to visit Dublin are going to be summer, the busy months.

 Best time to visit Dublin – Month-by-month guide to Dublin weather

 The best time to travel to Dublin comes down to a few factors as already mentioned but many visitors base their trip around the weather.
-To help you narrow things down for yourself, here is a month-by-month-guide to the weather in Dublin.
+To help you narrow things down for yourself, here is a month-by-month guide to the weather in Dublin.